turingschool-examples/backend_mod_1_prework/day_4/README.md

 ## Day 4 - Methods and Return Values

+On day 1 of the prework, you learned how to store information in Variables.
+Today, you will learn about another way to store information; more specifically, how to use Methods to create Return Values.
+In programming, we _often_ use methods, so this is an important concept to get familiar with!

+When you are all done with the lessons, exercises, and questions for today, you will once again use git to save your work, and then put it in the cloud on Github.

 ## Open your local copy of backend_prework

 Using your terminal, open the local copy of the repository that you created during setup.
 To do this, you will need to use the terminal command `cd` to change into the directory that holds the repository.
 Once you are in the correct directory, use the terminal command `atom .` to open the prework repository.
 If you are having trouble with this, see the day_1 instructions.

 1. Work through the [Methods](https://launchschool.com/books/ruby/read/methods) lesson from LaunchSchool, up to the `obj.method or method(obj)` header.
 Any files that you create while working through this lesson can be kept in the day_4 directory.

-1. Work through the following lessons from Learn Ruby the Hard Way.
-In the day_3 directory you will see a file called lrthw_notes.md - this is where you can put the answers to any questions or reflections from the lessons. _*Note*: in these lessons, the author refers to methods as functions.
+1. Work through the following lessons from Learn Ruby the Hard Way. _*Note*: in these lessons, the author refers to methods as functions.
 We will be using the vocabulary word method at Turing_

     1. [Intro to Methods](https://learnrubythehardway.org/book/ex18.html)
     1. [Methods and Variables](https://learnrubythehardway.org/book/ex19.html)